Kaneki-x/XChatMessageView/README.md

 ### Java

 #### 1.init
-you can set adapter and some attributes after `findViewById`
+You can set adapter and some attributes after `findViewById`

 ```java
 	xChatMessageView.setMessageAdapter(sampleAdapter);